andrewhopper/itmcp/docs/performance_optimization.md

 # Performance Optimization

-Pandora's Shell is designed to meet enterprise-level performance requirements, particularly focused on high scalability and rapid response times.
+itmcp's Shell is designed to meet enterprise-level performance requirements, particularly focused on high scalability and rapid response times.
 This document outlines the performance targets, optimization strategies, and configuration recommendations.

 ## Performance Targets

-Pandora's Shell is built to achieve the following performance targets:
+itmcp's Shell is built to achieve the following performance targets:

 - **Scalability**: High (10,000+ concurrent users)
 - **Response Time**: 200ms or less